 Ryan Murphy is a well-respected employment and industrial relations lawyer known for his practical and straightforward approach.
 He works with a wide range of clients, including businesses, government departments and agencies, and not-for-profits, helping them navigate complex legal challenges.
 Ryan is focused on delivering clear, tailored solutions that meet his clients' goals, whether that involves employment claims (during employment or relating to termination) restructures, advising on workplace issues in corporate transactions, or developing and navigating an industrial relations strategy.
 Clients value Ryan's responsiveness and honest advice, ensuring they receive fair, effective legal support.
 His expertise spans across sectors, including health, finance and superannuation, education, and startups, where he works to achieve the best possible outcomes.
 Ryan is as comfortable giving training over a webinar or in a room of HR professionals or inhouse counsel as he is advocating on his clients' behalf in a Commission or Court.

-Natalie Butler, Partner, Mills Oakley
+Natalie Butler, Partner, Government and Commercial Law Team, Mills Oakley

-Ashley Tsacalos, Partner, Clayton Utz
+Dr. Ashley Tsacalos, Partner, Clayton Utz

 Christopher Erskine SC, Barrister, Blackburn Chambers